NathanPannell/NathanPannell/README.md

 ## 🚀 About Me

-I'm a full-time student at the University of Victoria, part-time web wizard, and a budding AI and data science enthusiast.
-When I'm not buried in code, you can find me hiking ⛰️, speedcubing 😱, or listening to [musicals](https://open.spotify.com/playlist/0ucUSWfbG0sMEirkLWeAXw?si=9a730b74e46b4eaf) 💃.
+I'm a full-time student at the University of Victoria, part-time web developer, and a budding AI and data science enthusiast.
+When I'm not buried in code, you can find me hiking ⛰️, speedcubing 🤗, or listening to [musicals](https://open.spotify.com/playlist/0ucUSWfbG0sMEirkLWeAXw?si=9a730b74e46b4eaf) 💃.

 - 🎓 Pursuing a degree in Computer Science with a passion for solving puzzles.
 - 💻 Currently diving deep into the realm of machine learning with the UVic AI club.